 - Want to add more colors or use different colors?
 Use as many colors as you want!
 Purple and green are more great colors for Halloween

 - How about one with rainbow colors!

 - You can make these wreaths for any holiday or occasion in any colors you choose... the possibilities are endless!

-- You could also tie 3 in a row of one color and 3 in a row of another color to break up the color a bit and make it look more striped if you wanted.
+- You could also tie three in a row of one color and three in a row of another color to break up the color a bit and make it look more striped if you wanted.

-- Try tying a 2 to 3 strips on at a time and then fluffing it up... this will create a different look!
+- Try tying a two to three strips on at a time and then fluffing it up... this will create a different look!

 - You can do these wreaths in different shapes.
 Just shape your hanger into a heart, oval, etc. before you start.

 - You could do this type of wreath with strips of ribbon, fabric, old sheets, old curtains or shower curtains, plastic bags, trash bags, yarn, jute, etc. Basically out of anything you can tie.